lukejacksonn/hyperapp-wiki/Lifecycle-Methods.md

-Lifecycle are custom events that can be attached to a [virtual node](hyperapp/hyperapp/wiki/api#h) to access the real DOM element before it is created, updated or removed.
+Lifecycle are custom events that can be attached to a [virtual node](hyperapp/hyperapp/wiki/api#h) to access its real DOM element **before** it is created, updated or removed.

 ```jsx
 app({